Punch-up in Piestany: Game summary

 The IIHF assigned Norway's Hans Rønning as the referee for this game.
-The assignment was made based on his neutrality despite his inexperience officiating at the international level.
-Upon hearing of Rønning's assignment, Canadian representative Dennis McDonald sought out IIHF supervisor of officials, René Fasel, hoping to convince him to select a different referee.
-Aside from the question of his competence to call a game of this magnitude, the Canadians were concerned about Rønning following an earlier game in the tournament he officiated between Canada and the United States.
+The assignment was made based on his neutrality, despite his inexperience officiating at the international level.
+Upon hearing of Rønning's assignment, Canadian representative Dennis McDonald sought out the IIHF supervisor of officials, René Fasel, hoping to convince him to select a different referee.
+Aside from the question of his competence to call a game of this magnitude, the Canadians were concerned about Rønning following an earlier tournament game he had officiated between Canada and the United States.
 A wild brawl had broken out during the pre-game warm-ups against the Americans three days earlier.
 The officials were not on the ice when the melee occurred; however, Rønning ejected one player from each team at random for starting the brawl.
-By rule, any player who gets into a fight in an international ice hockey game is automatically ejected from the remainder of the tournament.
+By rule, any player who gets into a fight in an international hockey game is automatically ejected from the remainder of the tournament.
 Canadian captain Steve Chiasson was thus barred from the game against the Americans, as well as the following game after being assessed a match penalty.
 Unable to convince IIHF officials to change the assignment, McDonald was concerned about how the game would be played.
-Rønning's inexperience at that level was later identified as a significant cause of the brawl, as several stick infractions by both sides had gone uncalled, causing anger to rise between both teams.
+Rønning's inexperience at that level was later identified as a significant cause of the brawl, as several stick infractions by both sides had gone unpenalized, causing anger to rise between both teams.

-Off the opening faceoff, Sergei Shesterikov elbowed Canadian Dave McLlwain, who responded by cross-checking the Soviet player.
+Off the opening face-off, the Soviet Union's Sergei Shesterikov elbowed Canadian Dave McLlwain, who responded by cross-checking the Soviet player.
 Neither player was assessed a penalty.
 Five minutes in, Theoren Fleury scored the opening goal for Canada.
 In celebrating the goal, Fleury slid across centre ice on his knees acting as if his stick was a machine gun and pretended to "open fire" on the Soviet bench.
-Canadian Amateur Hockey Association president Murray Costello later called it an "inflammatory act, completely unnecessary, lacking any sort of respect."
+Canadian Amateur Hockey Association (CAHA) president Murray Costello later called it an "inflammatory act, completely unnecessary, lacking any sort of respect."
 The first period continued in similar fashion with both teams repeatedly slashing their opponents and Canada emerging with a 3–1 lead.
 Interviewed by the CBC during the intermission, Fleury described the atmosphere on the ice: "The boys are up for the gold medal.
 Everybody is so tense.
 Tempers are flying.
 It's really tough out there ...
 I can't believe it.
 It's so tense.
 It's so tense."